David T. Schneider: Career

 Schneider worked at the Federal Security Agency from 1947 to 1949.
 In 1949 he joined the United States Air Force as an Intelligence analyst.
 He worked in Karachi, Pakistan as a consular, security, and administrative officer from 1950 to 1953.
 He worked as a consular officer in Asmara, Eritrea from 1953 to 1955.
 He learned Hindi.
 He was the political officer of the United States consulate in Bombay, India from 1956 to 1958.
 He worked as the head of the political section in the United States Embassy in Delhi, India.
 He worked at the State Department as the officer in charge of India, Sri Lanka, and Nepal section from 1962 to 1966.
 From 1966 to 1967 he studied at the National War College.
 In 1967 he joined the United States mission in Rawalpindi, Pakistan as deputy chief of mission and left in 1968.
 From 1968 to 1969 he worked in the office of Space Environmental Science Affairs at the State Department.
 In 1969 he was appointed the country director of India in the State Department.
 In 1973 he became the deputy chief of mission in India and was stationed at the United States embassy in Delhi.
 He was appointed the United States ambassador to Bangladesh on 8 November 1977 by President Jimmy Carter.
-In 1983 he met Rifaat Assad, brother of Syrian President Hafez Assad, in Washington D.C.
+In 1983 he met Rifaat al-Assad, brother of Syrian President Hafez al-Assad, in Washington, D.C.
 Schneider was the deputy assistant secretary of state for Near Eastern affairs at the State Department.